Matsuzen/obs-andy-jackson/README.md

 Created a Lua script for OBS that automatically fetches weather data from a URL and displays it in two separate text sources.

-## Problem Solved

-The user wanted to use the OBS URL/API plugin with inja templating to fetch weather data with dynamic dates.
-However, the `strftime` function mentioned in documentation wasn't actually implemented in the plugin, causing errors.

 ## Solution

 Created `fetch_weather_data.lua` - an OBS Lua script that: